sh298/artisan-static/source/_posts/netlify-cms.md

 The included files related to Netlify CMS should work out of the box.

 Just make sure that your Netlify Identity settings are correctly configured.

+This is test page.
+If you see that you are welcome.